Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Numerical schemes

 For a quadrilateral, we will first project it into the unit square $S:=[-1,1]^2$ by projective mapping \cite{heckbert1999projective} and then consider the polynomial space with two variables and degree at most $n$ in each variable, i.e.,

-It is well known that in 1D case, interpolation using the zeros of Chebyshev polynomials is close to optimal.
+It is well known that in the one-dimensional case, interpolation using the zeros of Chebyshev polynomials is close to optimal.
 So in the case of unit square, we mainly consider the following two sampling point sets with tensor product:

 The Chebyshev points of the first kind (Cheb1) in the interval $[-1,1]$ are the zeros of the Chebyshev polynomial of the first kind $T_{n+1}(x)$,

 The Chebyshev points of the second kind (Cheb2) in the interval $[-1,1]$ are the zeros of the Chebyshev polynomial of the second kind $U_{n-1}(x)$ times $(x^2-1)$, i.e.,